 One of the reviews for this site is actually a very good indication of this issue:

 The reviewer’s calculation is about right too.
-365 points translates into around $3.65 in terms of credit.
+365 points translate into around $3.65 in terms of credit.
 To make matters worse, you can’t even cash out at that level.
 To get money in PayPal you have to earn 1,500 points (i.e. $15) or you could get a gift card to Amazon or a few other places for 1,000 points (i.e. $10).

 In fact, the only thing you could actually do with 365 points would be to enter into sweepstakes, which is little more than a waste of time.

 There are much better ways to earn money online without having to put in the large amounts of time that you have to with surveys.
-This is an area that I go into in a lot more detail in my email course.
+This is an area that I go into a lot more detail in my email course.